To register for workshops email Jennifer Hazard at email@example.com or call 401-230-1709, up to a week in advance.

 To register for an upcoming agency orientation, call Liz O’Dea at 401-230-1706.

 Please let us know 48 hours in advance if you need to cancel so that we may contact those on our waiting list.
 Orientations are held at the Food Bank: 200 Niantic Avenue, Providence, RI 02907

-The Food Bank coordinates regional meetings in Newport, Providence and Woonsocket as opportunities for member agencies in those areas to get together and share resources.
-For information on upcoming meetings, contact Kristina Fox at 401-230-1701.
+The Food Bank coordinates regional meetings as opportunities for member agencies in those areas to get together and share resources.
+For information on upcoming meetings, contact Renzo Arteta or call 401-230-1701.